greek-learner-texts/greek-learner-texts.github.io/other_data.md

 ## Vocabulary

-As well as lemmatizing texts, we're developing a learners vocabulary of a few thousand words.
+As well as lemmatizing texts, we're developing a _learners' word list_ of a few thousand words.
 We're also developing a smaller list of _pictureable words_ with the goal of also providing openly-licensed illustrations to go with them.

 See <https://github.com/greek-learner-texts/vocabulary-data> for overall data-wrangling in progress.